 $5,000 at 18.99% APR, $400/month: $470 interest, 14 months payoff.

 Paying only the minimum (typically 2-3% of your balance) is the most expensive way to pay off credit card debt.
 For a $5,000 balance at 18.99% APR with 2% minimum payment: First payment = $100, Interest that month = $78, Principal reduction = only $22!
 Total interest over 22 years = $7,240 (more than the original balance!).
-Payoff time = 22 YEARS.
-The solution: Pay as much as possible above the minimum.
-Even $50 extra per month saves hundreds in interest and years of payments.
+Our credit card payment calculator shows this clearly.

 Pay your statement balance in full by the due date every month.
 Credit cards have a grace period of 21-25 days with no interest charged if you pay the full balance.
-Set up autopay for the full statement balance to never miss a payment.
+Set up autopay for the full statement balance.
 Consider 0% APR balance transfer cards: Transfer high-interest balance to a card with 0% APR for 12-21 months.
-Pay 3-5% transfer fee (still saves money compared to 18-25% APR).
-Use our calculator to compare options: Paying $5,000 at 18.99% takes 31 months with $200/month.
-With 0% APR for 18 months at $278/month, you pay $0 interest and save $1,180!

 How much credit card interest will I pay?

 Credit card interest is calculated using the Average Daily Balance method.
 Example: $5,000 balance at 18% APR, minimum payment 2% = total interest over payoff period = $2,100.
-Use our calculator above for exact figures based on your balance, APR, and payment plan.
+Use our credit card interest calculator above for exact figures.

 How is credit card interest calculated daily?